HildoBijl/stepwise/packages/js-utils/src/objects/README.md

 ## Usage functions

-- [reading](./reading.ts) has functions that read objects.
-Think of extracting a parameter while using a fallback.
+- [nesting](./nesting.ts) has functions for reading and immutably setting values at nested object paths.
 - [creation](./creation.ts) revolves around making objects out of various parameters.
 Think of turning two arrays (keys and values) into an object.
 - [manipulation](./manipulation.ts) will do something with objects.
 Fundamentally, there is the mapping, but there are also various other functions.
 These functions never change the original object: they always return a copy.